holistudio/DumbestMuZero/DEVLOG.md

 - `train_network()` initializes the networks and Momentum optimizer and includes calls to function that save the network weights over multiple training steps.

 Things I want to review and revise carefully:
-- My `ReplayBuffer` stores the `final_outcome` and `reward` two separate lists.
+- [x] My `ReplayBuffer` stores the `final_outcome` and `reward` two separate lists.
-  - For a board game a single list is all you need and should look something like `[0, 0, 0,...,0,+1,-1]`
+  - [x] For a board game a single list is all you need and should look something like `[0, 0, 0,...,0,+1,-1]`
-  - This does leave me feeling a little confused about how self-play happens - how do you record the player_2's loss after the player_1 wins?
+  - ~~This does leave me feeling a little confused about how self-play happens - how do you record the player_2's loss after the player_1 wins?~~ I'm guessing that so long as I track which player won and then alternate the reward/value signs via NegaMax when sampling targets and tree search backups, this should be OK.
-  - Looks like DM's pseudocode doesn't show how the target value needs to flip in sign for the opposing player (i.e., `Game.make_target()` is a little incomplete, it does have `to_play` as an input parameter, but doesn't make use of it. this function should check if the player at `state_index` is different from the player at `bootstrap_index` and flip the sign)
+  - [x] Looks like DM's pseudocode doesn't show how the target value needs to flip in sign for the opposing player (i.e., `Game.make_target()` is a little incomplete, it does have `to_play` as an input parameter, but doesn't make use of it. this function should check if the player at `state_index` is different from the player at `bootstrap_index` and flip the sign).
-- My current code doesn't yet discount the rewards and values when computing target values.
+- [x] My current code doesn't yet discount the rewards and values when computing target values.
 Even though I am only interested in getting things working for tic-tac-toe with a max of 9 steps per game, this seems like a useful thing to compute should I ever extend this to other games.
+  - [x]Also look into the value of `td_steps` for board games being set to `max_moves`...So for tic-tac-toe this value is 9...and that means the agent also looks 9 steps ahead, regardless of the state of the board?
-- I *think* that the reason my current `predictions` and `targets` lists are different lengths is because I do NOT include the target for the initial inference...
+- ~~I *think* that the reason my current `predictions` and `targets` lists are different lengths is because I do NOT include the target for the initial inference...~~ after revising `sample_batch()` the predictions and targets are the same length
 - [x] Ensure the buffer length remains under a specified `buffer_size`
 - Softmax temperature sampling and Dirichlet noise seem like overkill when I just want to get MuZero to play tic-tac-toe BUT could still be necessary ways to encourage exploration during training, generating more diverse data that we now really need since we are using three friggin' neural nets...
 - [x] Double check my `pUCT()` function and see how to implement `value_score = child.reward + config.discount * min_max_stats.normalize(child.value())` using my own class definitions.